-• direction : FlowDirection

-Specifies if the property value is received from an external block (direction="in"), transmitted to an external Block (direction="out") or both (direction="inout").
+- direction : FlowDirection - Specifies if the property value is received from an external block (direction="in"), transmitted to an external Block (direction="out") or both (direction="inout").
+The meaning of the direction is reversed for conjugated ports.

-- [1] A FlowProperty is typed by a ValueType, Block, or Signal. - [2] An "in" FlowProperty value cannot be modified by its owning block.
+[1] A FlowProperty is typed by a ValueType, Block, or Signal.